 Input and invocation¶

-The input of cobaya consists of a collection of Python dictionaries specifying the different parts of the code to use (likelihoods, theory codes and samplers) and which parameters to sample and how.
-The contents of that dictionary are describe below.
+The input to cobaya consists of a Python dictionary specifying the different parts of the code to use (likelihoods, theory codes and samplers), which parameters to sample and how, and various options.
+The contents of that dictionary are described below.

 Basic input structure¶

 There are 5 different input blocks (two of them optional), which can be specified in any order: